 To enrol, please come to our campus in the city centre:

-No representatives of health insurance providers will be present during enrolment for the summer semester.
+No representatives of health insurance providers will be present during enrolment for the summer semester, only for the winter semester.

 Once you’re in Leipzig